kubermatic/docs/content/kubeone/master/infrastructure/terraform_scripts.en.md

 ## Initializing Terraform

-The first step you've to do before using the example scripts is to initialize the Terraform working directory and download the required plugins.
+The first step you've to do before using the example configs is to initialize the Terraform working directory and download the required plugins.
 This is done by running the `init` command: